 To be honest, this is the first year for me to love Eggnog….

 However, this year, I tried pure eggnog when Avalon Dairy made a limited production run for Canadian Thanksgiving.
-That’s when I realize what eggnog really taste like – creamy and sweet, with a fresh hint.
+That’s when I realize what eggnog really tastes like – creamy and sweet, with a fresh hint.

 For some reason, people like to blend it with spices.
 And that’s what made my Eggnog Latte taste “off”.

 Now I know which ingredients bother me.
 So in this recipe, I skipped the traditional Eggnog pairing – nutmeg.
-But feel free to add a teaspoon if you are into that… Just don’t use too much.
+But feel free to add a teaspoon if you are into that… Just don’t use it too much.
 Excess

 nutmeg can make you hallucinate or even die..

 As for sweetener, I was out of Sugar Replacement so I opted for honey.
 Side note: there’s no space for table sugar at my home.
 I use sugar alcohol or stevia.
 Watch your Glycemic Index, especially we already have bananas and flour in here.

 But if you have a sweet tooth, feel free to sub my honey to 1 cup of sugar or even more.
 Although I don’t recommend it, December has always been a loose diet season so go indulge a little!